Les Fradkin: The 1980s

 In the early 1980s, Fradkin returned to record production with the Laurie Records label.
 1981 saw the release of the California singles "Summer Fun Medley" and 1982's "He's Almost You" which had chart success.
 By 1983, MIDI, a new interfacing technology for synthesizer was introduced and Fradkin saw new possibilities for his music productions.
 In 1984, he turned to the jingle and television music industry and guitar synthesis as a new form of musical expression.
 In 1983, he took up the guitar synthesizer and has been a prime exponent of it ever since.
 He played the SynthAxe, the Synclavier, and various Roland Corporation GR guitar synthesizers over the years.

 He pioneered the introduction of completely MIDI tapeless recording using the Yamaha QX1 digital sequencer and the Synclavier with the SynthAxe MIDI guitar controller and Yamaha DX7 and TX816 synthesizers in soap opera music, and composed and programmed numerous successful jingles and movie soundtracks as well as many game show themes.
 He worked for Score Productions and ABC in New York City and wrote national jingles for such products as Cheerios, Campbell's Soup, Nestlé, Crisco, and American Express.
 He was the first composer in New York City to record entirely "direct-to-disk".
 His sonic innovations at that time with guitar synthesizer and MIDI programming earned him great accolades in the television music industry which soon established him with the nickname "Dr. MIDI".

-1985 saw a Sutra Records guitar instrumental 12" single released of "In-A-Gadda-Da-Vida".
+1985 saw a Sutra Records guitar instrumental 12-inch single released of "In-A-Gadda-Da-Vida".
 Fradkin recorded this as a duo with synthesist Rob Hegel.
 The act was called Maddog.
 3C Records released the first all-guitar synthesizer album, California-Electric Swing that year with Fradkin as producer, guitar synthesizer performer, and synthesizer programmer.

 By 1989, Fradkin had programmed/composed/performed on over 50 national jingles and had 4 years of One Life to Live soap opera music under his belt.